class Generic

 env['HTTP_X_FORWARDED_PROTO']header to the request scheme. - Set

-env['REMOTE_ADDR']to the request remote adress.
+env['REMOTE_ADDR']to the request remote address.

 Signature